 Those wishing to live in the town centre, can rent a studio apartment for around £480 pcm, rising to £750 pcm for a one-bedroom flat, and £850 pcm for two-beds.
 Three-bedroom houses start at around £900 pcm.
 Those not wanting to live in the town centre can choose from one of the many residential areas surrounding the town, easily accessible by a number of bus routes that take in the train station and the town centre.

-Moving to Basingstoke couldn’t be easier.
-The Britannia Reeves office is located just 40 minutes away from Basingstoke, in Petersfield.
-The team at Britannia Reeves are not only able to provide you with a seamless moving service, but can also provide bespoke storage solutions.
+Moving to or from Basingstoke couldn’t be easier with the Britannia Reeves office located nearby.
+We are able to provide you with a seamless moving service and can also provide packing and bespoke storage solutions, as needed.

 Schools in Basingstoke